beark/ftl/docs/Parsec-I.md

 /**
  * Combinator to try parsers in sequence.
  *
- * First tries to run \c p1, and if that fails, tries p2.
-If both fail, a parse
+ * First tries to run \c p1, and if that fails, tries \c p2.
+If both fail, a
- * error is returned.
+ * parse error is returned.
  */
 template<typename T>
 parser<T> operator|| (parser<T> p1, parser<T> p2);